5.56×45mm NATO: Deployment

 The United States Marine Corps purchased 1.8 million rounds in 2010, with plans to adopt the round to replace the interim MK318 SOST rounds used in Afghanistan when the M855A1 project was delayed.
 The Marine Corps plans to adopt the M855A1 round in 2018; although testing revealed it caused "some durability issues" with the Marines' M27 Infantry Automatic Rifle, the weapon is still "operationally suitable" when firing the round.

 On a media day at Aberdeen Proving Ground on 4 May 2011, reports were given about the M855A1's performance in the field since it was issued 11 months earlier.
 One primary advantage given by the round is its consistent performance against soft targets.
-While the older SS109/M855 was yaw-dependent, which means its effectiveness depends on its yaw angle when it hits a target, the M855A1 delivers the same effectiveness in a soft target no matter its yaw angle.
+While the older SS109/M855 was yaw-dependent, which means its effectiveness depends on its yaw angle when it hits a target, the M855A1 delivers the same effectiveness in a soft target, no matter its yaw angle.
 The new SMP-842 propellant in the round burns quicker in the shorter M4 carbine barrel, ensuring less muzzle flash and greater muzzle velocity.
 The M855A1 was able to penetrate 3/8 in of mild steel plate at 300 m.
 The round even penetrated concrete masonry units, similar to cinder blocks, at 75 m from an M16 and at 50 m from an M4, which the M855 could not do at those ranges.
 Its accuracy is maintained and sometimes increased, as it was able to shoot a group 2 in better at 600 m.
-February 2011 was the first time the M855A1 was used more than the M855, and approximately 30 million M855A1 rounds have been fielded from June 2010 to May 2011.
+In February 2011, the M855A1 was used more than the M855, and approximately 30 million M855A1 rounds were fielded from June 2010 to May 2011.